WeExchange or how to thank your host city

 Every year, thousands of students leave their home countries temporarily to settle in other cities around the world; these cities become their new homes for a few months or even years.
 During this exchange process, tonnes of waste is produced that has a considerable impact on the environment.
 WeExchange is a global charitable initiative that encourages exchange students to donate items that are still useful and that they will not be taking home with them; it was launched last year to help reduce this waste problem.

 The ultimate goal is to donate these used items and kitchen supplies to the people who need them most, reducing the amount of waste that ends up in landfills while lowering the weight of students’ luggage.
 We talked to Sonia Vinogradova, an exchange student from Ottawa, Canada, to find out more about the initiative.
-She is a third year Bachelor student at TBS Business School in Barcelona and also the public face of WeExchange in the city.
+She is a third year Bachelor student at TBS Education in Barcelona and also the public face of WeExchange in the city.

 How did WeExchange get started?